GregoryShen/01-FunctionTest/Selenium/UI自动化测试经典项目实战 强化编程能力.md

 assert el.text == "Hello from JavaScript!"
 ```

-In that example, we pass in an anonymour function(but we could also define it explicitly as we did earlier so it may be reused).
+In that example, we pass in an anonymous function(but we could also define it explicitly as we did earlier so it may be reused).
 The first and only argument that is passed to our condition is always a refernece to our driver object, WebDriver(called `d` in the example). ==In a multi-threaded environment, you should be careful to opreate on the driver reference passed in to the condition rather than the reference to the driver in the outer scope.==

 Because the wait will swallow no such element errors that are raised when the element is not found, the condition will retry until the element is found.
 Then it will take the return value, a WebElement, and pass it back through to our script.